DataDog/datadog-agent/docs/public/components/overview.md

 ## What is a Component?

 Any well-defined portion of the codebase, with a clearly documented API, _should_ be a component.
-The ultimate goal of component is to clearly encapsulate the logic/feature block that composed the Datadog Agent.
+The ultimate goal of any component is to clearly encapsulate the logic/feature block that composes the Datadog Agent.
 Components can be small or very large but all share the same goals.

 A component must:

 * **Limit blast radius**:
     + Have a single interface clearly highlighting how the component must be used and what features it offers.
     + Encapsulate and abstract all the complexity of its subject.
-As much as possible a user of a component should not have to know all the internals of this one.
+As much as possible a user of a component should not have to know all the internals of it.
 As well, any change to the internals of a component should have no impact on the code using it.
     + Clearly list its dependencies, which could be passed using dependency injection (more on this below).
 * **Increase development velocity**: